Linux Touch Command

-To display the file status including the timestamps you can use the
+To display the file status including the timestamps, use the

 How to Use the touch Command

 In it’s simplest form when used without any options, if the file name specified as an argument doesn’t exist touch will create a new file.

 If the file already exists touch will change the file last access and modification times to the current time.

 For example, if the file

 file1 doesn’t exist the following command will create it otherwise, it will change its timestamps:

 To create or modify multiple files at once, specify the file names as arguments:

 touch file1 file2 file3